-Banjo penned a poem called "The Man From Snowy River," about a
+Banjo penned a poem about a cowboy's life in Victoria called, "The Man From Snowy River."

-involved with.
-It never made him rich, though, because
+never made him rich, though, because Paterson sold the

-Paterson sold the rights to it in 1903 for just five pounds.
+rights to "Waltzing Matilda" in 1903 for just five pounds.

 Paterson returned to Sydney, married, served in World War I,